NelsonPython/autonomousQA/02-generic-pom-tests.md

     """page actions"""

 ```
 Define methods for each test.
+Use names that describe the purpose.
 The is_title_matches method gets the page title so you can make sure you are testing the correct page
 ```
     def is_title_matches(self):
         """ gets page title"""